 Denise Hajjar, M.S., Health Clinic Consultant, Nutrition and Wellness Educator

-Denise began her journey as Administrator of the Full Service Community School Health Centers and partner to the Board of Education in Paterson over five years ago.
-Along with her husband, George Hajjar, they began with School Number 5 and then the New Roberto Clemente.
+Denise began her journey as Administrator of the Full Service Community School Health Centers and partner to the Board of Education in Paterson over six years ago.
+Along with her husband, George Hajjar, they began providing Pediatric Services to include a Pediatric Doctor, Dental and Vision Services, Behavioral Health Counseling, and Nutrition/ Wellness Education for parents and guardians.
 Sadly, George Hajjar passed away in August of 2014 just as they were beginning to bring Health Care Services to the Orange School District.
 Denise continued to develop the Oakwood Avenue Community School Health Clinic in his honor; to carry out their passion to inspire families in Orange to become educated in preventative health care and render Health Care Services so desperately needed in this inner city.
 Denise is passionate about the holistic perspective of development for each child.
 She believes education is half of the equation in order for children to develop intellectually, emotionally, and physically and achieve their hopes and aspirations.
-This year she will be opening the Rosa Parks Community School Health Clinic in Orange as well.
+This year she will be the first full school year for the Rosa Parks Community School Health Clinic in Orange as well.
 She feels extremely privileged to collaborate with the Board of Education in Orange and to be working with such amazing children and families.
-She has brought Nutrition and Wellness workshops for families and appreciates any suggestions from families to further develop the successful outcomes for the students in Orange..
-Denise holds a Master’s Degree in Holistic Nutrition and is Board Certified as Holistic Health Practitioner from the American Association of Drugless Practitioners.
-She has four wonderful children, a daughter-in-law, son-in-law and adorable grandson.
+She appreciates any suggestions from families to further develop the successful outcomes for the students in Orange.
+Denise holds a Master’s Degree in Holistic Nutrition and is a member of the American Association of Drugless Practitioners.
+She has four wonderful children, a daughter-in-law, son-in-law and two adorable grandsons and a granddaughter.
 She is surrounded by their love and is supported by the Health Centers’ compassionate and caring Treatment Coordinators and Clinical Staff.

 -Our Service Providers-